 The Buddhist Council of New South Wales is governed by a board of directors, which is supported by a team of office staff and volunteers.
 They are supervised and supported by our General Manager.
 After each financial year, an Annual General Meeting is held to report our financial position and overall progress.

 After the financial position is approved by the members, a report is made to the Office of Fair Trading, in accordance with the Associations Incorporation Act (NSW).
 We publish a user-friendly annual report for our annual general meeting which summarises our achievements, plans and how we have used our donated funds to fulfil our mission.
-Our most recent constitution (PDF download) was updated on 16 June 2012.
+Our most recent constitution (PDF download) was updated in 2017.

 Our Golden Rules